All Collections

 What are management valuations?

-Management valuations is a tool available to any farm where production trackers are present.
+Management Valuations are available to any farm where production trackers are present.

-It's how you apply monthly valuations to your livestock on hand, and have those values flow through to your profit & loss report and your balance sheet.
+You can use Management Valuations to apply monthly valuations to your livestock on hand and have those values flow through to your profit & loss report and your balance sheet.

 Setting up your trackers for management valuations

-In your valuation settings, you have two Report settings available.
-If you are using management valuations, you will need to enable management valuations.
+In your valuation settings, you have two Report Settings available.
+If you are using management valuations, you will need to select Enable management valuations.

 Using management valuations

-After you've setup your livestock tracker to use management valuations, you'll want to head inside the tool itself.
+After you set up your livestock tracker to use management valuations, you'll want to head inside the tool.

 On your main management valuations screen, you'll be able to use one of two modes for your monthly valuations:

-• Shared monthly values - for all 12 months of your FY, your livestock will share the same value per head
+• Shared Monthly Values - for all 12 months of your Financial Year, your livestock will share the same value per head

-• Different monthly values - for each month of your FY, your livestock will have unique values per head
+• Different Monthly Values - for each month of your Financial Year, your livestock will have unique values per head

-Each month as your livestock on hand changes (or even when it doesn't), Figured will push these values to your P&L report into a unique valuation movement line which sits under your livestock tracker.
+Each month as your livestock on hand changes (or even when it doesn't), Figured will push these values to your Profit & Loss report into a unique valuation movement line that sits under your livestock tracker.

 Did this answer your question?